 - WorkFirst Program: Available to students on Temporary Assistance for Needy Families (TANF)

 - WorkFirst WorkStudy: Available to WorkFirst Students who work with our Advisor to decide if a student will benefit from the program.

 - Worker Retraining Program: Available to students who receive or have exhausted unemployment benefits, are "displaced homemakers," veterans, or formerly self employed.

-- Opportunity Grant: Available to low–income adults pursing an approved program.
+- Opportunity Grant: Available to low–income adults pursuing an approved program.
 Students may receive funds to cover tuition and mandatory fees up to 45 credits and up to $1,000 for books and supplies per academic year.